AdilAhmed11/ts-snake-game/snake-game/research-notes.md

 Give && condition to stop it going the opposite direction.
 E.g. directionX = 1, directionY = 0 && directionX !== -1.
 To stop it from moving left when going right.

+Continuous movement.
+setInterval(fn, t) repeatedly calls a function fn at the time t.

 ## How to increase the length of the snake?

 ## Collision detection with walls and body